If you have a true emergency, place call into the office.

 Berkeley Heights Eye Group

-Ophthalmologists located in New Providence, NJ
+Ophthalmologist located in New Providence, NJ

 Glaucoma, a group of conditions that elevate the pressure inside your eyes and can cause blindness, often sets in gradually and is difficult to notice at first.
 To be sure you keep your eyes healthy and prevent blindness, ophthalmologist Todd Leventhal, MD, provides comprehensive eye exams and glaucoma treatments at Berkeley Heights Eye Group in New Providence, New Jersey.
 To find out if you have glaucoma or if you’re at risk, call Berkeley Heights Eye Group or schedule an appointment online today.